SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "poi"

 Not written by default - this is an optional catch-all that can output everything not handled by "land1" processing.
-Uncomment out `generic_after_poi( passedt )` to produce this layer, which contains all unhandled `amenity`, `shop` and `tourism` features.
+Uncomment out the call to `generic_after_poi( passedt )` to produce this layer, which contains all unhandled `amenity`, `shop` and `tourism` features.

 ### class